 Source: City of Kamloops

-Kamloops received 60 new business license applications in July 2017, up from 49 the previous year.
+Kamloops issued 82 new business license applications in February 2021 up from the 80 from the previous year.

 Source: City of Kamloops